 The Story of Step Afrika!

-Founded in 1994 by C. Brian Williams, Step Afrika! is the first professional company dedicated to the tradition of stepping.
-Under Mr. Williams’ leadership, stepping has evolved into one of America’s cultural exports, touring more than 60 countries across the globe, and the Company now ranks as one of the top ten African-American dance companies in the United States.
+Founded in 1994 by C. Brian Williams, Step Afrika! is the world’s leading authority on the art form of stepping.
+Under Mr. Williams’ leadership, stepping has evolved into one of America’s cultural exports, touring more than 60 countries across the globe and ranking as one of the top 10 African American Dance Companies in the US.

 Step Afrika! blends percussive dance styles practiced by historically African American fraternities and sororities; traditional African dances; and an array of contemporary dance and art forms into a cohesive, compelling artistic experience.
 Performances are much more than dance shows; they integrate songs, storytelling, humor and audience participation.
 The blend of technique, agility, and pure energy makes each performance unique and leaves the audience with their hearts pounding.